Maamarim (Chabad): Circumcision

 The maamar Be'Etzem Hayom Hazeh, from Torah Or by the Alter Rebbe, is recited at a Bris Milah, the Jewish circumcision ritual, by the father of the infant.

 Hemshechim

 A Hemshech (Hebrew: המשך; lit. "continuation, "series) refers to a series of Maamarim with a common underlying theme.
-In length, they span anywhere from 5 to 144 discourses, which took anywhere between a few weeks to almost four years to recite and/or write.The most well-known of these are the Hemshechim Samech Vov, Te'erav and Ranat of Rabbi Sholom Dovber Schneersohn.
+In length, they span anywhere from 5 to 144 discourses, which took anywhere between a few weeks to almost four years to recite and/or write.The most well-known of these are the Hemshechim Samech Vov, Ayin Beis and Ranat of Rabbi Sholom Dovber Schneersohn.

-The longest series, Hemshech Te'erav, began on Shavuot of 5672 (1911, תרעב- hence the name) and lasted until the Parsha of Va'yeira 5676 (1915, תרעו), though the Previous Rebbe related that the Rebbe Rashab began toiling in material which would later be the foundations of the series already in 5647 (1886-7), twenty years earlier.
+The longest series, Hemshech Ayin Beis, began on Shavuot of 5672 (1911, תרע"ב- hence the name) and lasted until the Parsha of Va'yeira 5676 (1915, תרע"ו), though the Previous Rebbe related that the Rebbe Rashab began toiling in material which would later be the foundations of the series already in 5647 (1886-7), twenty years earlier.